 Where do you stay now?

-Speaking of shopping, what's your favorite store
+Speaking of shopping, what's your favorite store in Chicago?

 Where do you like to start your day?

 There is Ann Sather, which has Swedish cuisine, and they do an amazing breakfast.
 They have the best cinnamon rolls in the universe.
 Their Swedish pancakes are famous, and they are now starting to serve egg-white omelets.
 It's fantastic, because someone comes in being health conscious and goes, "I'd like an egg-white omelet and some vegetables and six cinnamon buns."
 There is another breakfast place, 3rd Coast, which is what Chicago is called.
 It's not New York; it's not L.A. - it's the Third Coast.
 It's a city in the middle of the country that quietly gets things done.
 It kind of feels like the real America.
 They also call it the Queen of the Heartland and the City of the Big Shoulders.

 What Chicago landmarks do you love?